gleb-pp/edhub/content/docs/2025/edhub/week2.md

 3. a function to check that the user is not already a member of that course
 4. a function to check that the sender of the request has teacher privileges

-This week we realized that some of these checks overlap and **removed the unnecessary ones** to speed up the processing of requests.
+This week we realized that some of these checks overlap and **removed redundant checks** to optimize request handling.
 For example, we don't need to call the check 2, because this check is implemented within the check 3, which also validates the input parameters.

 ## Frontend